-Sivaraman et al. [65] fragmented a large DNS response across multiple UDP datagrams, transmitting each fragment sequentially.
-On the other hand, Additional Truncation Response (ATR) [66] (though not strictly a fragmentation scheme) involved a module which decided whether to send an additional truncated (TC) response (right after the original large response) or not.
-The basic idea behind ATR was as follows: If the client fails to receive the first large response (for e.g., it gets fragmented at the network layer and the ensuing fragments get dropped by stateless firewalls), the trailing TC response would at least trigger an immediate TCP fallback thereon.
+Sivaraman et al. [64] fragmented a large DNS response across multiple UDP datagrams, transmitting each fragment sequentially.
+On the other hand, ATR [65] (though not strictly a fragmentation scheme) sent an additional TC response to trigger an immediate TCP fallback on the client, in case the original large response failed to arrive.
 Unfortunately, both of these proposals failed to gain traction since multiple responses were being sent out to a single request.
 Many firewalls are configured with the policy of accepting one response packet per query.
 Moreover, many resolvers close their sockets immediately after receiving the first response packet.
 Thus, there were concerns about ICMP flooding since for each trailing response packet that could not be delivered, a destination unreachable packet would be sent back to the nameserver.

-Addressing the shortcomings of the previous drafts, A Resource Record Fragmentation (ARRF) [32] fragments DNS resource records and sends an additional response only upon an explicit request.
+Addressing the shortcomings of the previous drafts, ARRF [32] fragments DNS resource records and sends an additional response only upon an explicit request.
 Since each extra response has its own query, prior concerns about firewalls and ICMP flooding are mitigated.
-Unfortunately, ARRF fragments, owing to their use of non-standard Type RRFRAG pseudorecords, could be potentially dropped by inspecting middleboxes.
+Unfortunately, ARRF fragments, owing to their use of non-standard Type RRFRAG pseudo-records, could be potentially dropped by inspecting middleboxes.
 Secondly, ARRF remains vulnerable to memory exhaustion attacks, as acknowledged by its authors in [32].
 Finally, ARRF requires a minimum of two round-trips to reconstruct the full DNS message.

-A recent work, called QNAME-Based Fragmentation (QBF) [57], achieves a one round-trip reassembly of post-quantum DNSSEC messages while using only standard DNS record Type(s).
+A recent work, called QNAME-Based Fragmentation (QBF) [56], achieves a one round-trip reassembly of post-quantum DNSSEC messages while using only standard DNS record Type(s).
 Unlike previous schemes, it fragments raw signature and public key bytes stored in RRSIG and DNSKEY records, respectively.
 The implication is that the fragments resemble the original DNS response, except insofar as they carry partial signatures / public keys.
 A fragment is explicitly requested by encoding the desired fragment number in the QNAME field of a query.
 Lastly, QBF is backwards-compatible and not susceptible to memory-depletion attacks.

 Discussion on ARRF / QBF.
 For fast query resolutions, both ARRF (in 2nd round trip) and QBF (in 1st round trip) send multiple DNS over UDP messages in parallel.
 On busy resolvers and nameservers, handling thousands of queries per second, this deluge of DNS packets could lead to a starvation of network bandwidth.
 Moreover, such bursts in traffic can conceivably overwhelm load balancers or trigger flood protection in firewalls.
 This is because unlike its TCP sibling, UDP does not have any built-in flow and congestion control mechanisms.

 Furthermore, it is crucial to remember that UDP/IP does not guarantee a reliable delivery of packets.
-In ARRF/QBF, as the number of signatures to transmit or the sizes thereof grow (from setting higher NIST levels), the number of DNS messages that need to be exchanged also inevitably rises.
+In ARRF/QBF, as the number of signatures to transmit or the sizes thereof grow (from configuring higher NIST levels), the number of DNS messages that need to be exchanged also inevitably rises.
 Therefore, the probability of at least one DNS query/response packet getting dropped during transit also increases, resulting in unforeseen resolution delays or timeouts.

-To give a perspective, considering a 1% network loss rate and SPHINCS+-128s as the zone signing algorithm, the probability of at least one ARRF/QBF packet being lost during transit can be calculated as $Pr = 1 - (0.99)^{46} = 0.37$, where 46 is the (approximate) total number of DNS packets exchanged during the session.
-This implies that, with a one-third probability, a ARRF/QBF SPHINCS+ session will require an extra round-trip.
+To give a perspective, given a 1% network loss rate and SPHINCS+-128s as the zone signing algorithm, the probability of at least one QBF packet being lost during transit can be calculated as $Pr = 1 - (0.99)^{46} = 0.37$, where 46 is the total number of DNS packets exchanged during the session.
+This implies that, with a one-third probability, a QBF SPHINCS+ session will require an extra round-trip.
 While the picture is not as bleak with Falcon and Dilithium, it is circumspect to be prepared for all circumstances, especially since SPHINCS+ still remains the most conservative choice among its siblings.